In the guide

 The only exception to this is where a beast is slaughtered outside a slaughterhouse, but is sent to a slaughterhouse for dressing.
 In these cases, the keeper must complete the death details in the passport and send it with the carcase to the slaughterhouse.
 The occupier of the slaughterhouse must then notify BCMS of the death of the animal and return the passport with seven days of death.

 Whichever method of notifying BCMS of a death is chosen, the cattle passport must be returned to BCMS within seven days.

-An animal by-product commercial document must also be completed and retained (see 'Disposal of animal by-products').Back to top
+An animal by-product commercial document must also be completed and retained (see 'Fallen stock and the disposal of animal by-products').Back to top